 First up is Bistrot Paul Bert, one of those classic Parisian restaurants.
 Things are very cozy inside but as always, a spot outside on the terrasse is almost always a better option.
 The menu is written on a small chalkboard that gets moved around as guests come in.
 Choose from a starter, main, cheese or dessert for €41 per person (there’s also a great wine selection).
 It’s not cheap by any means but if you’re looking for a classic Parisian restaurant, great food at a reasonable price and lots of romance – this could be a good option.

-We had a foie gras to share, beef bourguignons for mains and shared an awesomely sweet dessert.
+We had a foie gras to share, beef bourguignon for mains and shared an awesomely sweet dessert.
 The service wasn’t great but overall, we were glad to tick another restaurant from our list of places to eat.

 If seafood is your thing, you’ve come to the right place!
 When my friends came over to visit me as part of our culinary weekend in Paris, we went for a memorable seafood dinner at L’Ecailler Du Bistrot.
 We came here not being huge seafood experts but knew we wanted to try something new and this place was highly recommended.
 Whoever recommended this to us – thank you!
 We came with an open mind and left with lots of memories (and great food).
 We started off with a seafood platter that was out of this world.
 It was my first time eating oysters and snails – not bad at all!
-For mains we had some fish and lobsters and all this plus wine didn’t costs us much at all.
+For mains, we had some fish and lobsters and all this plus wine didn’t cost us much at all.

 If you still have some ‘gas left in your tank’, rue Oberkampf is not too far away.
 It’s currently the hotspot for bars and you’ll surely find a place to quench your thirst.

 After exploring the Bastille area, I found myself thinking that if I were to live in Paris, this area would be a prime candidate.
-This part of town is going through a lot of changes but you can feel it’s lot more down to earth and at the same time, not too sketchy like some other parts of town further east.
+This part of town is going through a lot of changes but you can feel it’s a lot more down to earth and at the same time, not too sketchy like some other parts of town further east.
 Though there aren’t any ‘must see’ sights like some other parts of town, the Saturday we spent here was one of our most enjoyable and the Aligre Market was probably its highlight.

 To put it short: if it’s your first time in Paris, I wouldn’t necessarily spend the day here as you’ll likely want to see the major sights (and there’s plenty of them).
 However, you could sample this part of town for dinner & drinks and that way, get the best of both worlds.